mwouts/jupytext/docs/config.md

 ## Global pairing vs individual pairing

-Alternatively, notebooks can be paired individually using either the Jupytext commands in Jupyter Lab, the Jupyter Menu in Jupyter Notebook, or the command line interface:
+Alternatively, notebooks can be paired individually using either the Jupytext commands in Jupyter Lab, or the command line interface:

 ```bash
 jupytext --set-formats ipynb,py:percent notebook.ipynb